 The striker traveled with the team along with other players returning from injury, including Jude Bellingham, giving the Spanish side an important boost ahead of the decisive knockout match.

 In the days leading up to the Champions League clash with Manchester City, Mbappe resumed training and gradually rejoined team activities.
-His progress allowed the club to include him in the matchday squad, although his exact role—starter or substitute—could still depend on his physical condition.
+His progress allowed the club to include him in the matchday squad, and he could come off the bench if needed.